(For a video explainer, scroll down to the bottom of this article.)

-After you've started tracking third parties, you can create performance budgets and get alerts on any of your third party metrics.
+After you've started tracking third parties or a custom request group, you can create performance budgets and get alerts on any of your metrics.

-So first check the grouping of your third parties, then start tracking them and set performance budgets to track their impact on your user experience!
+So first check the grouping of your third parties or custom request groups, then start tracking them and set performance budgets to track their impact on your user experience!